lawrips/marimo/readme.md

 These are the tests have have been loaded, and can now be run remotely.

-## <a name=“runningTests”></a> Running Tests
+## <a name="runningTests"></a>Running Tests
 Once a WebSocket connection has been made, send a JSON object to initiate a test.
 These should be in the format:

 ```
 {
-	“test”: “…”,     // name of the test you want to run
+	“test": “…",     // name of the test you want to run
-	“reporter”: “…”,    // optional reporter (default is “basic”)
+	“reporter": “…",    // optional reporter (default is “basic")
-	“env”: {…},    // optional object with environment variables
+	“env": {…},    // optional object with environment variables
-	“envFile”: “…”,    // optional name of an environment file you want to pass (postman only)
+	“envFile": “…",    // optional name of an environment file you want to pass (postman only)
 }
 ```